ahmetaa/poppy/README.md

 sligthly faster and memory efficient than Set&lt;int&gt; structure.

 ## Change List
+*0.1.11* Dart M4 changes.
+Use 0x3fffffff for MPHF and BloomFilter bounds.
+Remove Base64 since there is a full Base64 codec available in Dart.
+Trie returns an Iterable instead of Collection.
 *0.1.10* Add decodeUnsafe method Base64.
 Also it is faster now.
 *0.1.9* Base64 api change
 *0.1.8* Introduce Base64 codec.
 Add String methods to BloomFilter.